nim-works/gitnim/doc/manual.rst

     a[i] = 'N'
   except IndexError:
     echo "invalid index"

-The current implementation allows to switch between these different behaviors via ``--panics:on|off``.
-When panics are turned on, the program dies on a panic, if they are turned off the runtime errors are turned into exceptions.
-The benefit of ``--panics:on`` is that it produces smaller binary code and the compiler has more freedom to optimize the code.

 An `unchecked runtime error`:idx: is an error that is not guaranteed to be detected, and can cause the subsequent behavior of the computation to